ItsTender/CarSLN/README.md

 CarSLN is my Current App Project For Selling and Lending Cars as well as Negotiating with Sellers All over the Country to Purchase and Obtain the Car you've been Looking for!

-First and Foremost, CarSLN is an Android App Written in Java and is Currently being Developed in Android Studio, and Hopefully it will be Listed on the Play Store Later On.
+First and Foremost, CarSLN is an Android App Written in Java and is Currently being Developed in Android Studio, but Hopefully it will be Ported to IOS Later On.

 Notable CarSLN Features: